Tarik Sultan

 INVESTMENT:

-Drop-In Class: $25, class-cards and unlimited passes apply
+In-Person Drop-In: $25, class packages and unlimited passes apply

 Way back in the day, I had taken classes with Tarik.
 He was an excellent teacher then and I am pleased to say that he continues to be.
 In fact, he has become a teacher who can teach everyone while, at the same time, providing support to any one individual.
 That's a gift! - Oliver Hummel